Designed specifically for engineers and scientists.

 - Students are introduced to problems and analysis related to the design, planning, control, and improvement of manufacturing and service operations.
 Topics include: how to map and analyze process flows, determine process capacities and bottlenecks, and design and coordinate operations within an organization.
 Through cases and an online simulation, students practice diagnosing and implementing process improvements.

-If you prefer to choose electives outside of Engineering Management, you may choose to complete the following:
+If you prefer to choose electives outside of Tufts Gordon Institute, you may choose to complete the following:

 - Graduate Elective #1 (Year #2 • Fall • 3 credits)